ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-664/CWE-532/README.md

 ## Example Solution

 The `example01.py` solution uses a custom filter in Python's logging module to automatically mask sensitive data in the logs.
-While this is a good solution for central handling in large software project it does require that all modules use the same string such as `password=`, variation's such as `pass=` or pass: won't work and continue to print the plain text password.
+While this is a good solution for central handling in large software project it does require that all modules use the same string such as `password=`, variations such as `pass=` or pass: won't work and continue to print the plain text password.

 *[example01.py](example01.py):*